Today’s "Co-Pastor"—A Slightly Growing Trend

 Someone asked us recently about the role of co-pastor in North American churches.
 The idea has been practiced for decades, although in quite limited form.
 The core idea is “one who shares the duties of a pastor.”
 More specifically co-pastors are “ministers who are called and installed with equal responsibility for pastoral ministry,” as one denominational policy manual states it.

-In husband-wife co-pastorates, typically they each take different roles such as one doing most of the preaching and the other leading other ministries.
+In husband-wife co-pastorates, typically they each take different roles such as one doing most of the preaching and the other heading the church’s administration or leading other ministries.
 This is a popular and growing model, most often a way of adding greater dignity to the “pastor’s wife” role.
-(At left – “Pastor Raymond Berry and Co-Pastor Pamela Berry” from Gethsemane Church of God in Christ, Topeka, KS.)
+(Above – “Pastor Raymond Berry and Co-Pastor Pamela Berry” from Gethsemane Church of God in Christ, Topeka, KS.)

 4. Intentional co-pastoring as a philosophy.
 The longest-running co-pastor model I know about involved Jerry Vines and Homer Lindsay at First Baptist, Jacksonville, FL.
 The church was founded in 1848 and in 1940 Homer Lindsay Sr. became senior pastor.
 In 1969 his son Homer Jr. became co-pastor with him, serving alongside his father until Homer Sr.’s retirement in 1975.
 In 1982 Jerry Vines came as co-pastor, which continued until Homer Jr.’s death in 2000.
 Vines stayed — without continuing the co-pastor model — until 2006, when he retired.
 Successive pastors have not continued the co-pastor model either.
-Co-pastors like this work best when leaders’ personalities are suitable for the shared role.
-Certain intentional co-pastorates seem to have limited longterm success, since most successors do not continue the co-pastor model.
+Co-pastors like this work best when leaders’ personalities are suitable for the shared role and the two people have a prior history of leadership collaboration.
+Certain intentional co-pastorates seem to have limited longterm success, since most successors do not then continue the co-pastor model.

 p.s.
 Resource: Helpful insights in this Presbyterian document: “Questions to Be Considered When Calling Co-Pastors“